 - Read and modify the SQL Meta-Model.

 The Business Meta-Model is a custom meta-model.
 It defines meta-types, meta-classes, meta-fields, meta-class cards, relations relationships and so on.
-With this, Business Foundation can:
+Business Foundation can:

 - Translate meta-classes to .NET classes.